msteveb/tmake/README.md

 	uses -nocache for performance reasons since install targets are never used as dependencies.

--inputs targets
+-inputs args
 	List of files/targets which are used by the -do command to create the target.
 	These targets are available to the -do command as $inputs

--depends targets
+-depends args
 	List of files/targets upon which this target depends.
-	These targets are available to the -do command as $targets Note that -inputs are automatically added to -depends
+	These targets are available to the -do command as $depends Note that -inputs are automatically added to -depends

--clean filenames
-	List of files/targets which should be deleted after the -do commands run.
-	Used to clean up temporary files
-	Note: I have never used this

 -msg command
 	Tcl script to run when the rule is invoked to build the target.